 As I understand it, the city by-law requires there to be a minimum of 100 square feet for each person in the rental unit.
 Does an infant/baby count as one person?

-If the property is in the City of Toronto, you can refer to this fact sheet: http://www.toronto.ca/311/knowledgebase/35/101000038235.html for basic information.
-It also contains a link to Section 629 of the Municipal Code and the contact telephone number – 311 – for the City Staff, who can put you through to Municipal Licensing Staff to better answer your question.
+If the property is in the City of Toronto, please review the Toronto Municipal Code https://www.toronto.ca/legdocs/municode/1184_629.pdf .
+Section 629-25 Occupancy Standards outlines how many people are allowed to live in the rental unit.
+You can also dial 311 – for the City Staff, who can put you through to Municipal Licensing and Standards staff to better answer your question.
 If the property is in another municipality, you should call that municipal government telephone number for clarification.